These are the parts made by the manufacturer of your vehicle. OEM stands for Original Equipment Manufacturer.

 More often than not, you will notice something wrong with your vehicle before it breaks down and you need to bring it in.
 The rattle is one of the most common indicators that there is something in your car that needs fixing.

 Accelerating – If the rattle comes from under your vehicle when accelerating, then the problem is usually when the muffler is burnt out or damaged.
-But it could also be a problem with a leak in your exhaust system.
-Lastly, it can often be when a hanger or something is loose in your car.
+Although, it can also be when a hanger or something is loose in your car.
 If the heat shield or other parts are no longer connected properly then you may hear a rattle.

 Driving - If the rattle happens during driving then we must know if it comes from under the vehicle or from the engine.
 If it is underneath then it is probably worn or damaged tie rod ends.
 If it is coming from the engine then it is probably loose steering gear mounting bolts.